ivan-abreu/didacticpatternvisualizer/README.md

 Sound pattern visualizer programmed in Processing by the artist Ivan Abreu to study the potential and complexity of the syntax of the pattern system for sequencing <b>Tida Cycles</b> sounds, it is also a useful tool for composing having visual feedback of ordering and sound intentions and can be a fun visual software during the live act to unfold the musical composition and with them emphasize and direct attention to the subtleties that are semi-hidden in the multiple layers created by the artist.

-<a href="https://tidalcycles.org/" target="_blank">Tidal Cycles</a>  free/open source software, that allows you to make patterns with code, whether live coding music at algoraves or composing in the studio, created by Alex McLean.
+<a href="https://tidalcycles.org/" target="_blank">Tidal Cycles</a> is a free/open source software, that allows you to make patterns with code, whether live coding music at algoraves or composing in the studio, created by Alex McLean.

 #